-Macular Hole & Pucker
+Macular Hole Diagnosis & Treatment

 Book Appointment

 A macular hole is a disorder in which the center portion of the retina, which is called the macula, develops a hole or a break.
-The macula is the portion of the retina that is responsible for a person’s ability to read fine print, to drive and to do other detailed work.
-When a hole develops in this area it results in a reduction in one’s central vision, which can be mild to severe depending on how large the hole is and how long it has been present.
+The macula is the portion of the retina that is responsible for a person’s ability to read fine print, to drive, and to do other detailed work.

 Stages of Macular Holes